 A walking tour of Rome is the perfect introduction to the city, covering the most important archaeological sites.
 You’ll discover the truth behind the legends of the gladiators and the arena on your Colosseum tour, and gain new insight into this magnificent monument.
-Continuing on your Roman Forum tour, as you stroll through the atmospheric ruins, your expert guide will help you to understand the politics and power play of the ancient city.
+Continuing on your Roman Forum tour, as you stroll through the atmospheric ruins, your expert guide will help you to understand the politics and power plays that animated the ancient city.
 Then there’s the peaceful Palatine Hill, where the history of Rome began with Romulus and Remus.
 You'll visit the impressive remains of the imperial palaces and admire the stunning views of the Colosseum and the Roman Forum from the top of the hill.

-With an enthusiastic and knowledgeable guide to lead the way, you’ll end your in-depth tour of the Flavian Amphitheater, Forum and Palatine Hill with a much greater understanding and appreciation of Rome, which continues to amaze its visitors nearly three thousand years later.
+With an enthusiastic and knowledgeable guide to lead the way, you’ll end your in-depth tour of the Flavian Amphitheater, Forum and Palatine Hill with a much greater understanding and appreciation of Rome - a city that continues to amaze its visitors nearly three thousand years later.

 Our groups are small, with a maximum of 13 people, and we buy all our tickets in advance so you can skip the lines and spend more time exploring Rome, rather than waiting around.